Top Tips for Recent Graduates

 1. Don’t let anyone tell you that you can’t do it

 When I was preparing for my degree show a lot of people were saying things like ‘well obviously I don’t expect to work as an illustrator’ and ‘everyone knows there’s no work in the illustration industry’.
 These things aren’t true.
 It’s not easy but it’s not impossible, and somebody’s got to take the photos, design the clothes and draw the pictures we all enjoy, so why shouldn’t you be the one to do it.
 I have made my living solely as a freelance illustrator since graduating 5 years a go.

 2. Stay passionate and keep producing work

 If you’re passionate about your, work prove it.
 Don’t put down your sketchbook for 6 months after graduating.
 Keep writing/drawing/taking photos and producing new work.
 A portfolio with nothing but uni work in it doesn’t look great.
 I update my portfolio website every time I complete a new project.

 3. Get a website

 This is essential, and something that really should be sorted out before your degree show.
 A web address on a business card that leads to a blank page doesn’t leave a great impression.
 Making a simple but effective website doesn’t need to be expensive or difficult.
 Squarespace, Cargo, and WordPress are all great platforms.
 In the 21st century your website is your CV, so keep it updated.
-I currently use Cargo for my portfolio website and wordpress for blogging: they’re both easy to update and come up well in Google searches.
+Also make you you use own your own domain name.
+You can buy yours at 123reg or godaddy.
+I currently use Squarespace for my website and blog: it's easy to update and comes up well in Google searches.
 A very large percentage of my customers are also readers of my blog, so for me this is one of the most important aspects of my online presence.

 4. Look out for graduate opportunities